LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 generated/run (default is 100) and a ``s/1`` option to specify the maximum number of shrink operations (default is 64).

-In all dialects, ``Test`` is a callable term, usually an atom, that uniquely identifies a test.
-This simplifies reporting failed tests and running tests selectively.
-An error message is printed if duplicated test identifiers are found.
-These errors must be corrected otherwise the reported test results can be misleading.
-Ideally, tests should have descriptive names that clearly state the purpose of the test and what is being tested.

 For examples of how to write unit tests, check the ``tests`` folder or the ``testing`` example in the ``examples`` folder in the Logtalk distribution.
 Most of the provided examples also include unit tests, some of them with code coverage.

-Parameterized unit tests can be easily defined by using parametric objects.

-Note: when using the ``(<<)/2`` debugging control construct to access and test an object local (i.e. non-public) predicates, make sure that the compiler flag ``context_switching_calls`` is set to ``allow`` for those objects.

 User-defined test dialects
 --------------------------